 To say your abusive husband cannot change would be to deny the power of Christ.
 The flip side of praying, waiting and hoping for an abusive or severely mentally ill husband, or a husband with a personality disorder, to change is this: They have free choice and God will not make them do what they do not ask for or want.

-The Bible gives two reasons for divorce; adultery and abandonment.
+The Bible clearly states two reasons for divorce; adultery and abandonment.
+The Bible also leaves precedence for leaving a foolish abuser.
+(For further study look up all cases of fool and foolish used in the Bible).
 Theologically many argue abandonment strictly means the physical state.
 I submit, in the case of abuse they have emotionally and physically abandoned you through; abdication, blocked intimacy, isolation, loneliness, neglect, rejection and lack of protection.
 They have also; most likely, physically abandoned a sexually monogamous relationship with you.
 I mention infidelity because I am yet to hear of abuse that did not include unfaithfulness; it’s possible but rare.
 They have left you with permanent psychological scars, often financially restricted or stranded you, verbally destroyed you (at this point many women wish they had the bruises and broken bones to prove the abuse) or; physical and/or sexual abuse of you and/or your children.

 I view abuse as abandonment for these reasons: When the marriage covenant is made on your wedding day your husband promises, (the wife’s covenant is the same to her husband) “To have and to hold from this day forward, for better for worse, for richer for poorer, in sickness and in health, to love, honor, cherish and protect her, forsaking all others for as long as we both shall live.”
 When a husband is verbally and emotionally assaulting, beating/abusing his wife and/or children (I am not talking about thoughtful and lovingly administered spankings to teach your children right from wrong and to keep them safe from danger) he abandons the vows he made to his bride on their wedding day.
 Women who have suffered through a sexually unfaithful husband and an abusive husband can testify that the abuse is worse than the sexual infidelity.
 When her husband beats her, verbally shreds her, emotionally rejects her, or sexually assaults her, he has abandoned their vows and his relationship with her.